AlexWidman/widma-DM1595-JS/README.md

 Dishes and ingredients are stored in an array constant.
 You need to implement dish search functionality (the DishSource object).

-To implement this, you only need to modify [js/DinnerModel.js](/js/DinnerModel.js) If you modify the other files, merging might be a bit more tricky for you when moving to the next lab.
+To implement this, you only need to modify [js/DinnerModel.js](/js/DinnerModel.js).

 ## Setting up
 - set up your SSH key for the KTH GitHub